Cristian Pascual, Barcelona Health Hub: “Barcelona has all the ingredients to become one of the world’s digital health capitals”

 What is the purpose of the Barcelona Health Hub cluster?

 The Hub was born during a Mobile World Congress.
-From my company, Mediktor, we had to change offices, and we decided to move in together with other startups we knew.
+From my company, Mediktor, we had to change offices and decided to move in with other startups we knew.
 And this is how 6 startups landed up at the Hospital de Sant Pau in Barcelona in September 2018.

-Now there are 310 companies that are part of the Hub: the growth has been exponential, it's crazy.
+Now 310 companies are part of the Hub: the growth has been exponential; it's crazy.

-The goal of the hub is to help startups overcome the barriers they have to reach the market, grow and transform into scale-ups and, potentially, unicorns.
+The hub's goal is to help startups overcome the barriers they have to reach the market, grow and transform into scale-ups and, potentially, unicorns.
 The whole ecosystem must work to produce the first Catalan digital health unicorn.

 How do you connect large companies and investors with startups?